temple-geography/gis-application-development/Workshop - Introduction to GitHub.md

 git add .
 ```

+If you do `git status`, you will see that Git recognizes that these files differ from the versions in the repository.
+Putting the changed versions into the repository is called a **commit**.
+A commit should come when work has reached a good stopping point.
+It could mean that a new feature has been completed, or a bug has been fixed.
+The work may still need to be tested or reviewed, but that comes later.
+The work is committed to the repository first, and that makes it available to other developers for review.

 Now commit your changes.
 Commits *require* a message.
-Message is given in quotes after -m flag.
+The message is given in quotes after the `-m` flag.

 ```
 git commit -m "Adding new files"